couchbase-examples/couchbase-tutorials/tutorial/markdown/nodejs/express.md

 If you would like to add another entity to the APIs, these are the steps to follow:

 - **Create the New Entity in Couchbase Bucket:**
   - Utilize the [Couchbase Server interface](https://docs.couchbase.com/cloud/n1ql/n1ql-language-reference/createcollection.html) to establish the new collection within the Couchbase bucket.
+Alternatively the collection can be created using the [createCollection](https://docs.couchbase.com/sdk-api/couchbase-node-client/classes/CollectionManager.html#createCollection) via the SDK.

 - **Define the New Route:**
   - Navigate to the `src/routes` folder and create the new route.